-Why So Many Veterans Are Finding A Career In IT
+Why So Many Veterans Are Finding A Career In The IT Industry

 When I first stepped onto Parris Island as a naïve young recruit, I knew I had made a decision that would have long-lived effects.
 Each veteran has a different story and different reasons for joining.
 At the time, I told myself I joined to serve the country, and reiterated to myself that I would have stable income, structure, and discipline.
 It wasn’t until years later that I had to admit to myself that the preeminent reason I enlisted was because I was completely perplexed as to what path I wanted to take into adulthood.
 I needed guidance.